tinaaa071/Case-Study-ppt/slides.md

 </div>

 <!--
-When adding members in group registration, we use a drawer-style panel that slides in from the right, allowing users to view and fill out member information efficiently
+When adding members in group registration, we use a drawer-style panel that slides in from the right, allowing users to view and fill in member information at the same time.
 -->

 ---